ckrapu/sprcom/README.md

   trace = pm.sample()
 ...
 ```
+## Installation
+You can install this package using pip: `pip install sprcom`.
+It requires several dependencies including PyMC3 and Seaborn.

 We've included documentation to help you get up and running.
 Check out the `florabank1-tutorial` notebook for more details!